AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-1-0-sp3.md

 You can easily upgrade your current version of Experience Manager Guides to version 5.1.0 Service Pack 3 on **AEM 6.5** or **AEM 6.5 LTS**.

-If you are currently on Experience Manager Guides version 5.1.0 (AEM 6.5 LTS), then you can directly upgrade to version 5.1.0 Service Pack 3 (AEM 6.5 LTS).

 >[!NOTE]
 >
 > If you are currently on AEM 6.5 and plan to move to AEM 6.5 LTS, view [Upgrading to Adobe Experience Manager (AEM) 6.5 LTS](https://experienceleague.adobe.com/en/docs/experience-manager-65-lts/content/implementing/deploying/upgrading/upgrade).